CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 for standard or vendor ODM whose `ItemDef` and `CodeList` metadata are embedded in the XML.
 Mapping rules remain source-specific because different ODM exports can use different `ItemOID` values.

+Use `profile: cbioportal` only with cBioPortal clinical study input.
+Individual rules read patient columns and biosample rules read sample columns.
+The package's patient and sample identifiers remain authoritative and cannot be rewritten by mapping rules.

 ## Source Selectors